Comparing retailers and contracts, and choosing an energy deal

 If you want to switch retailers, make sure you consider:

-- any debts you have with your current retailer, as you may have to pay these off immediately and in full
+- any debts you have with your current retailer, as you might need to pay these off immediately

-- what cancellation or early termination fees you may have to pay if you are ending a fixed-term contract before its end date
+- what fees you must pay if you are ending a fixed-term contract before its end date

-Your new retailer will organise the transfer process from your existing retailer.
-The transfer will happen on the date of the next scheduled meter reading but can happen sooner if you request a special meter reading, which may incur a cost.
+Your new retailer will organise the transfer with your existing retailer.
+This will happen on the date of the next scheduled meter reading but you can pay for a special meter reading for it to happen sooner.

-Your new retailer must tell you what date your new contract started within five business days of it starting.
-The existing contract will automatically end when the new one starts and you will receive a final bill from your existing retailer, which will include any outstanding debt.
+They must tell you what date the contract started within five business days of it beginning.
+The existing contract will automatically end and you’ll receive a final bill from them.

 Concessions or life-support equipment

 You will need to transfer any concessions and Centrepay arrangements you have to your new retailer.
 This will not happen automatically.
 You must also notify your new retailer if someone at the property uses life-support equipment.